Şemdin Sakık

-Şemdin Sakık (born Muş Province, Turkey 1959), nicknamed Semo or Parmaksiz Zeki (fingerless Zeki) for having lost a finger while firing a rocket, is a former commander of the Kurdistan Workers' Party (PKK)'s military forces.
+Şemdin Sakık (born 1959), also known by his nom de guerre Şemo or Parmaksız Zeki (lit.
+'Zeki The Fingerless'), is a Kurdish militant commander, former senior Kurdistan Workers' Party (PKK) member.
 He is best known for ordering the May 24, 1993 PKK ambush.
 He has been imprisoned since his capture in Iraqi Kurdistan by Turkish forces in 1998, shortly after his defection to the Kurdistan Democratic Party.
 He was a key witness in the Ergenekon trials.

 Background

 In statements to the Ergenekon trials in 2012, he said that he became a PKK sympathizer in 1979, and joined after the 1980 Turkish coup d'état as a way of leaving the country after a dispute with his father in which he shot and wounded him.

 His brother Sırrı Sakık was a member of the Grand National Assembly of Turkey for the Peace and Democracy Party (BDP).

 Bingöl massacre

 Sakık later claimed that military commanders were aware of his planned Bingöl massacre, and deliberately left the soldiers unarmed and unguarded.
 He identified a group within the military called the East Study Group (Doğu Çalışma Grubu), saying it had used the ambush as part of its coup plans.
 Abdullah Öcalan claims Sakık ordered the 1993 ambush as part of an Ergenekon attempt to sabotage the peace process then ongoing between the PKK and the Turkish government, saying that Sakık had been used by Ergenekon.